I was on a Chinese film set when coronavirus hit. Things got weird

 We told him that if he wanted to rest, he could.
 But he insisted he was fine.
 I patted his shoulder and yelled at him to keep him awake.
 I told him our lives were more important than getting to the train station.

-He admitted that he did not sleep well the previous night and was overworked.
+He admitted that he did not sleep well the previous night.
 He had to wake up at 4:30 a.m. in order to pick us up.
 On top of this, he was overworked.
 I must say, I understood the feeling.
 In his car, I also had to slap myself a few times to keep awake.

 We gave him an energy drink.